croxton/Stash/README.md

 Stash is inspired by John D Wells' article on [template partials](http://johndwells.com/blog/homegrown-plugin-to-create-template-partials-for-expressionengine), and Rob Sanchez's [Dynamo](https://github.com/rsanchez/dynamo) module.

+## Key features
+* Set, append, prepend and get variables
+* Use regular expressions to filter variables that you stash
+* Register variables from the $_POST, $_GET and uri segment arrays
+* Save variables to the database for persistent storage across pages loads
+* Set variable scope (user or global)
+* Fully parse tags contained within a Stash tag pair, so Stash saves the rendered output
+* Use contexts to namespace groups of variables and help organise of your code

 ## Installation

 1. Copy the stash folder to ./system/expressionengine/third_party/